changjayni/SystematicProgramDesign/README.md

-# SystematicProgramDesign
+# Final Project for "Introduction to Systematic Program Design" course
-Final Project for "Introduction to Systematic Program Design" course Analyzes a csv file kindly provided by Dr. David Thoms
+Analyzes a csv file kindly provided by Dr. David Thoms

 This program reads the following: